efloreslb/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.
+    - PropTypes are used to check the type of data that is being assigned to properties.
+This is important because you can find instances when data doesn’t match your expected data type and you can rectify the problem.
 - [ ] Describe a life-cycle event in React?
+    - These are events that occur during one of the three phases of the react lifecycle.
+The mounting phase, updating phase, and unmounting phase.
+They all have events that follow a specific order.
 - [ ] Explain the details of a Higher Order Component?
+    - An HOC is a component that receives another component as an argument.
+It is useful to toggle between components dependent on user interaction and as a result it can render different components depending on how the user interacts with a site.
+Components will also have similar but completely independent states not affected by the other.
 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.
+    - Styled Components - complete control over what elements will look like
+    - CSS Framework - fast and easy set up, allows for more focus on functionality than styling
+    - CSS - better traditional file organization

 ## Project Setup